newrelic/go-agent/README.md

 ## Getting Started

-There are three types exposed by this SDK.
+There are three types exposed by this agent.

 | Entity  | See | Created By |
 | ------------- | ------------- | ------------- |